Space Trader: History

 Space Trader was developed on base of the open-source id Tech 3 engine, as the first commercial title to use that engine since it was open sourced in August 2005.

 The game's development started in 2005, headed by Cameron Tofer and Marcia Tofer, both previously of BioWare, along with a group of other developers that have joined along the way.

 The game was released for Microsoft Windows and Mac OS X on July 25, 2007.
 Currently Space Trader is at version 1.0.4, with a beta version of 1.0.6 available.
 A free demo is also available on the website.

 In April 2008 Space Trader's source code in version 1.1.14 was released.

 An iOS version was released in 2009 as Space Trader: Moon Madness.

+Reception

+An IGN review found the game difficult to praise and insufficiently modern despite being an important continuation of its genre.